PressForward/pressforward.github.io/blog/posts/2014-01-15-two-years-of-the-journal-of-digital-humanities.md

   - Joan Fragaszy Troyano
 tags:
   - Project Reports
+excerpt: "[Seven issues](http://journalofdigitalhumanities.org/volumes/).
+Nearly 90 works by over [120 authors](http://journalofdigitalhumanities.org/authors/) and a half dozen institutions.
+More than 600 pages.
+Who says that there is no scholarship on the open web?
+With the first two volumes of the [Journal of Digital Humanities](http://journalofdigitalhumanities.org/) (*JDH*) we have offered an [overlay journal](http://discovery.ucl.ac.uk/19081/) for this diverse and emerging field, sourced almost entirely from [scholarship on the open web](http://digitalhumanitiesnow.org/) in the previous six months.
+This post provides background on some frequently asked questions about the production of *JDH* content and issues."
 ---

 [Seven issues](http://journalofdigitalhumanities.org/volumes/).
 Nearly 90 works by over [120 authors](http://journalofdigitalhumanities.org/authors/) and a half dozen institutions.
 More than 600 pages.
 Who says that there is no scholarship on the open web?
 With the first two volumes of the *[Journal of Digital Humanities](http://journalofdigitalhumanities.org/)* (*JDH*) we have offered an [overlay journal](http://discovery.ucl.ac.uk/19081/) for this diverse and emerging field, sourced almost entirely from [scholarship on the open web](http://digitalhumanitiesnow.org/) in the previous six months.